 SBA Loans for Startups: The Essential Guide

-Owning and running your own business can be a deeply rewarding experience and allows you to bring your ideas to life.
-It’s estimated that an average of 4.4 million new small businesses launch every year.
+Owning and running your own business can be a deeply rewarding experience, allowing you to bring your ideas to life.
+It’s estimated that approximately 4.4 million new small businesses launch each year.

 Putting in the work to get a company off the ground is both exciting and scary.
 One of the biggest challenges facing entrepreneurs is how they will fund their companies.

-One option that many startups consider is funding their business with a startup loan.
+One option that many startups consider is securing funding for their business through a startup loan.
 The most advantageous financing options for small businesses are SBA loans.

 However, most SBA loans are intended for established businesses with at least two years of experience.
 Are there SBA loans for startups, and if so, how do you obtain them?

-This guide covers SBA startup loans, including what options are available and how to qualify.
+This guide covers SBA startup loans, including the available options and the qualification process.
 Specifically, we’ll answer these questions and more:

 Join our Newsletter for great tips and updates.